How To Remove Rust Spots From Ironmongery

 • Remove any rust, paint chips or flaking material with a small wire brush or wire wool.

-• Make sure the surfaces are then dry and grease free before applying a layer of matching paint.
+• Make sure the surfaces are dry and grease free before applying a layer of matching paint.

-• For larger areas of damage or to re-paint the entire product, once the original coating has been removed, use a specialist metal paint such as Hammerite's enamel paints.
-These can be bought from any good DIY store.
+• Use a specialist metal paint such as Hammerite enamel paint.
+These can be bought from most good DIY stores.

 Rustic Style